Regular tuning: Left-handed involution

 The class of regular tunings is preserved under the involution from right-handed to left-handed tunings, as observed by William Sethares.
 The present discussion of left-handed tunings is of interest to musical theorists, mathematicians, and left-handed persons, but may be skipped by other readers.

 For left-handed guitars, the ordering of the strings reverses the ordering of the strings for right-handed guitars.
 For example, the left-handed involute of the standard tuning E–A–D–G–B–E is the "lefty" tuning E–B–G–D–A–E. Similarly, the "left-handed" involute of the "lefty" tuning is the standard ("righty") tuning.

 The reordering of open-strings in left-handed tunings has an important consequence.
 The chord fingerings for the right-handed tunings must be changed for left-handed tunings.
 However, the left-handed involute of a regular tuning is easily recognized: it is another regular tuning.
 Thus the chords for the involuted regular-tuning may be used for the left-handed involute of a regular tuning.

-For example, the left-handed version of all-fourths tuning is all-fifths tuning, and the left-handed version of all-fifths tuning is all-fourths tuning.
+For example, the right-handed version of all-fourths tuning is all-fifths tuning, and the left-handed version of all-fifths tuning is all-fourths tuning.
 In general, the left-handed involute of the regular tuning based on the interval with $n$ semitones is the regular tuning based on its involuted interval with $12-n$ semitones: All-fourths tuning is based on the perfect fourth (five semitones), and all-fifths tuning is based on the perfect fifth (seven semitones), as mentioned previously.
 The following table summarizes the lefty-righty pairings discussed by Sethares.

 The left-handed involute of a left-handed involute is the original right-handed tuning.
 The left-handed version of the trivial tuning C–C–C–C–C–C is also C–C–C–C–C–C. Among non-trivial tunings, only the class of augmented-fourths tunings is fixed under the lefty involution.